Cryptocurrency Uniswap Rises More Than 3% In 24 hours - Uniswap (UNI/USD)

-Over the past 24 hours, Uniswap's UNI/USD price has risen 3.88% to $5.97.
-This continues its positive trend over the past week where it has experienced a 9.0% gain, moving from $5.39 to its current price.
+Over the past 24 hours, Uniswap's UNI/USD price rose 3.74% to $6.49.
+This continues its positive trend over the past week where it has experienced a 13.0% gain, moving from $5.74 to its current price.
 As it stands right now, the coin's all-time high is $44.92.

 The chart below compares the price movement and volatility for Uniswap over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has fallen 11.0% over the past week, moving in tandem, directionally, with the overall circulating supply of the coin, which has decreased 0.26%.
+The trading volume for the coin has climbed 53.0% over the past week, moving opposite, directionally, with the overall circulating supply of the coin, which has decreased 0.22%.
 This brings the circulating supply to 753.77 million, which makes up an estimated 75.38% of its max supply of 1.00 billion.
-According to our data, the current market cap ranking for UNI is #19 at $4.49 billion.
+According to our data, the current market cap ranking for UNI is #18 at $4.90 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.